nrdavid/thermo_partials/README.md

-# Thermodyanmic Partial Derivative Solver
+# Thermodynamic Partial Derivative Solver

 This code allows one to express any thermodynamic partial derivative in terms of measureable materials quantities.
 This code works for the standard 4 free energies U, H, F G. This method utilizes the "method of Jacobians" outlined from Robert H. Swendsen's "An